 My biggest surprise with the Windows Store once I started using it was that it felt so darn empty.
 My first question was – are there really only a few apps in the Windows Store?
-The lates stats indicate that there should be about 13000 applications or so, both for Windows 8 and Windows RT, so where the heck have they all gone?
+The latest stats indicate there are tends of thousands of applications for Windows 8, Windows RT and Windows 10, so where the heck have they all gone?
 Why I’m seeing only a few applications there?
-The solution to that is very simple, as simple as it was for me to solve my freezing issue with Windows 8.
+The solution to that is very simple, as simple as it was for me to solve my freezing issue with Windows 8, 10.

-But it might not work out for you, so there are a few more things that you’ll need to do, but nothing too hard that will step you from enjoying your Windows 8 experience.
+But it might not work out for you, so there are a few more things that you’ll need to do, but nothing too hard that will step you from enjoying your Windows 8, Windows 10 experience.
 What you’ll need to do is to play around with some settings that most likely, came as default on your system.
-When you installed Windows 8 (hopefully without having to think the install was stuck), you chose a language and a country.
+When you installed Windows 8 or Windows 10 (hopefully without having to think the install was stuck), you chose a language and a country.
 Windows Store inherited that and that’s why it “served” so little apps.
 But we’re going to change that.

-How to make all Windows Store apps appear
+How to make all Microsoft Store apps appear

 The first step you need to do is to go on the Windows Store by pressing the Windows logo and choosing Windows Store, open the Charms bar – by going to the upper right corner or by pressing Windows logo + W, then open up Settings.
 There, you’ll find Preferences.
 Go there and select No to both sentences.
 This should increase the size of your Windows Store.
 And here are some screenshots to help you do that.
 Check the number of apps before doing this and then after.